Chart Color Schemes

 Infrastructure

-Bowral has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bowral has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eleven projects that may affect the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect this region.
 Notable ones include the Bowral and District Hospital Redevelopment - Stage 2, Bowral Sewage Treatment Plant Upgrade, Bowral South New Living Area (NLA), and Retford Farm Stormwater Detention Basin.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.